Chapter 1 : Positive or Negative

 "Sorry Hermione.
 I didn't mean to bring that up," Harry said solemnly, frowning at the awkward situation he just created.

-Hermione had gone to Australia immediately following the war to look for her parents, but when she found them they seemed so happy that she backed off from reversing their memories, even though it was the most heartbreaking thing she ever had to do.
-Now 'Monica and Wendell Wilkins' owned a restaurant in downtown Sydney, Australia and have no idea who Hermione is, or that they are really dentists who should be living in London.
+Hermione had gone to Australia immediately following the war to look for her parents, but when she found them they seemed so happy that she backed off from reversing their memories.
+It was the most heartbreaking thing she ever had to do.
+Now 'Monica and Wendell Wilkins' owns a restaurant in downtown Sydney, Australia and have no idea who Hermione is, or that they are really dentists who should be living in London.

 "What are you cooking?"
-Ron asked, changing the subject as he walked to the stove to see what was in the pan and the Muggle oven.
-He was not one to dwell on emotional subjects lately.
+Ron interrupts Hermione’s thoughts, changing the subject as he walks to the stove to see what was in the pan and opens the Muggle oven.
+He is not one to dwell on emotional subjects lately.
 "Fish and vegetables?"

-"Yes," Hermione answered, as Ron swooped in to kiss her, putting the fish in the oven because they were now thawed.
-Hermione didn't smile when he kissed her.
-Her original spark for Ron was starting to fade and she didn't know why.
+"Yes," Hermione answers.
+Ron swoops in to kiss her as she passes him to place the fish in the oven because they are now thawed.
+Hermione doesn't smile when he kisses her.
+Her original spark for Ron is starting to fade and she doesn't know why.

 "How was your day?"
-Ron whispered, leaning against one of the counters to look at her.
-He examined her stressed face, making him worried for them, as he had been for quite awhile.
+Ron whispers, leaning against one of the counters to look at her.
+He examines her stressed face, making him worried for them, as he has been for quite a while.

 "It was fine, Ron.
 How was yours?"
-Hermione asked simply as she focused on the oven and not her boyfriend's face.
+Hermione asks simply as she focuses on the oven and not her boyfriend's face.

-Dinner was done by eight in the evening and the four of them sat down to eat at the wooden antique table, Hermione inherited from her parent's old house.
-She had 'borrowed' many things that her parents would never use anymore as furniture for their house.
+Dinner is done by seven in the evening and the four of them sit down to eat at the wooden antique table Hermione inherited from her parent's old house.
+She had 'borrowed' many things that her parents would never use anymore as furniture for Ron’s and her house.